 Hyperhidrosis, or excessive sweating, is typically a chronic condition that develops in adolescence or young adulthood.
 People with hyperhidrosis produce an amount of sweat exceeding that which is needed to regulate body temperature.
 The condition can be socially embarrassing.
 The most common areas which are affected are the underarms and the palms of the hand.
 Treatment options include prescription strength anti-perspirants (Drysol) and Botox.

 Rosacea causes redness in the skin and can also bring on flushing, swelling, acne-like breakouts.
-A wide variety of treatment options is available, depending on the type of rosacea and its severity.
+A wide variety of treatment options are available, depending on the type of rosacea and its severity.